January 6 committee's investigation stirs up fresh revelations ahead of last planned hearing - KTVZ

 DHS Inspector General Joseph Cuffari met with the House select committee behind closed doors on Friday, briefing the panel’s members about the erased text messages.

-Thompson told CNN after meeting the Cuffari said the Secret Service has not been fully cooperative.
+Thompson told CNN after the meeting that Cuffari said that Secret Service has not been fully cooperative.
 He added that the committee would work “to try to ascertain if those texts can be resurrected.”

 According to a source familiar with the briefing, the inspector general told the panel the Secret Service did not conduct its own after-action review of January 6 and chose to rely on the inspector general investigation.